MicrosoftDocs/winrt-api/windows.ui.xaml.controls/contentdialog.md

 ```

-Here's code that shows the `SignInContentDialog` and uses it's custom `SignInResult`.
+Here's code that shows the `SignInContentDialog` and uses its custom `SignInResult`.

 ```csharp